BKWSU-UK/events-client-web/README.md

         eventsLimit: 10, // show only 10 events,
         singleEventUrlTemplate: 'https://globalcooperationhouse.org/whatson-full/singleevent/@@eventDateId@@',
         suppressBookOnly: true, // Remove the book only button
-        suppressVenue: true // Hides the venue and add the buttons just right after the text.
+        suppressVenue: true, // Hides the venue and add the buttons just right after the text.
 Works well in simple mode.
-    }
+        showCalendar: true // If true displays the calendar view instead of the list view }
 </script>
 ```